RhysCAllen/MAG-pipeline-public/lab-report-summary.md

-The purpose of this report is to test and benchmark a MAG pipeline (2022-MAG-assembly-anvio-pipeline.md).
-The pipeline is a hybrid of tools and techniques described in a variety of sources, including BVCN, anvi'o, and MAVERIC (Sullivan lab, OSU).
+The purpose of this report is to benchmark a MAG pipeline (2022-MAG-assembly-anvio-pipeline.md).
+The pipeline is a hybrid of a variety of sources, including BVCN, anvi'o, and MAVERIC (Sullivan lab, OSU).
 Two criteria were used for benchmarking: 1) comparison with results from published tutorials for these samples, and 2) statistics at each checkpoint, to help me develop a feel for MAG QC and troubleshooting.

 # Summary